ByteProject/Puny-BuildTools/README.md

 **BBC Micro / Acorn Electron**

-BeebOzmoo (a port of Ozmoo) by Steven Flintham.
+Ozmoo for Acorn by Steven Flintham.

 **Commodore Amiga**

 ZIP by Mark Howell, the author of the Amiga port is unknown.
 I stumbled upon this specific version on an old Amiga FTP server and from what I saw it's not preserved elsewhere.
 It's notably the only Amiga ZIP version I found that works without issues on all hardware, from the Amiga 500 to the 4000.
 It's also the only one I saw with a custom (black/white) color scheme.
-It's Z-machine v3 only.

 **Amstrad CPC / PCW**